thomasjbradley/markbot/README.md

       - check: 'main' # This could also be `selector: 'main'`
         message: 'The `main` tag should be included for accessibility reasons'
         type: 'warning'
+      # You can specify a limit for how many times an element should be inside the HTML code
+      - check: '[role="banner"]'
+        message: 'The “banner” role is used to define the header of the whole website so there should be only one per page'
+        limit: 1

     # Can be used to test that specific selectors are not used in the HTML
     # I would use this for ensuring that `<hr>` tags aren’t used when borders should be or that `<br>` tags aren’t used